 In Oregon?
 If you’re on the coast, take 101 South until you reach Eureka.
 If you’re in the middle, take I-5 to Highway 199 until you reach 101.
 Continue south.

-California Redwood Coast – Humboldt County Airport (known locally as the Arcata/Eureka Airport, even though it’s in McKinleyville) (airport code ACV) is located a quick 20-minute drive north of Eureka.
+California Redwood Coast – Humboldt County Airport (known locally as the Arcata/Eureka Airport) (airport code ACV) is located a quick 20-minute drive north of Eureka.

-Eureka is serviced by United Airlines.
-To and from ACV, you can catch a direct flight from the San Francisco Bay Area (SFO) and the Los Angeles greater area (LAX).
+Eureka is serviced by multiple airlines (United and Avelo).
+To and from ACV, you can catch a direct flight from multiple locations — San Francisco (SFO), Los Angeles (LAX), Burbank (BUR), and Denver (DEN).
 Visit our partners at Fly Humboldt to learn more about flying to Humboldt County.

 Once you’ve arrived, you can rent a car or request a pickup through Door to Door Airporter.
 Note that while we like to think of ourselves as a big city, rideshare services are somewhat limited.
 Be prepared with your transportation.

-Eureka’s Historic Old Town and downtown are the definition of walkable and full of surprises around every corner.
-You’d do best to park your car and hit the streets by foot — though we’d recommend bringing an umbrella in case of rain.
+Eureka’s Historic Old Town and downtown are easy to navigate and full of surprises around every corner.
+You’d do best to park your car and hit the streets on foot — though we’d recommend bringing an umbrella in case of rain.

 Make sure to check signage before you park.
 Two-hour parking and metered spots are available.
 And, to stay safe, check the Park Smart Tips below.